data-mining-kth/k-way-graph-partitioning/README.md

 In this task, you are to analyze how the algorithm's performance is affected when different parameters are changed, especially the effect of simulated annealing.
 Currently, Ja-Be-Ja uses a linear function to decrease the temperature (lines 9 - 13 of the Ja-Be-Ja algorithm), and the temperature is multiplied by the cost function (line 26 of the Ja-Be-Ja algorithm).
 You will now analyze how changing the simulated annealing parameters, and the acceptance probability function affects the performance of Ja-Be-Ja.

+Implementation of simulated annealing, following the description from [this](http://katrinaeg.com/simulated-annealing.html) blog post.
+Basically, to avoid a local maxima and instead find the global one, we calculate an **acceptance probability**.
+This probability is used, at random points in the process, to choose whether to accept a temporary worse solution since it could lead to a neighboring solution that leads to the gloabl maximum.

 ### Linear function to decrease the temperature
 ```
   /**